babel/website/_posts/2016-12-06-the-state-of-babel.md

 ### Plugin Ecosystem

-Thanks to our vibrant community, new plugins are constantly being created: whether it be a new way to write your [css in jsx](https://github.com/zeit/styled-jsx) or [emojification](https://twitter.com/babeljs/status/604367341380616192).
+Thanks to our vibrant community, new plugins are constantly being created: whether it be a new way to write your [css in jsx](https://github.com/zeit/styled-jsx) or [rewire your tests](https://github.com/speedskater/babel-plugin-rewire).

 > Currently there are > 1200 [babel-plugins on npm](https://www.npmjs.com/search?q=babel-plugin-).